Here’s why Saint John is the premier location for your next development: we have all the fundamentals you need to succeed.

 Saint John has a lively bar scene, more than a dozen art galleries, new restaurants opening regularly, a variety of coffee shops, and an exceptional craft brewery industry.
 There are plenty of entertainment options to choose from at venues such as the iconic Imperial Theatre, Harbour Station, and the Trade and Convention Centre.
-With fairs and festivals, Quebec Major Junior Hockey, our NBL Canada professional basketball team, plays, concerts, and expositions of all sorts, and you’ll see that Saint John is where you want to be.
+With fairs and festivals, Quebec Major Junior Hockey, plays, concerts, and expositions of all sorts, and you’ll see that Saint John is where you want to be.

 Health & Education